Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Sparse Repellency

-\Cref{fig:overview}(a) visualizes the repellence mechanism away from protected images while \Cref{fig:overview}(b) shows how it repels from trajectories within the same batch to enhance diversity.
+\Cref{fig:overview}(a) visualizes the repellence mechanism away from static protected images while \Cref{fig:overview}(b) shows how it dynamically repels from trajectories within the same batch.
 The batch generation produces $B$ samples $x^{(b)}_0$ in parallel and its repellency mechanism uses a time-evolving set of repellency points $z_{k,t}=\mathbb{E}[\mathbf{X}_0 \mid\mathbf{X}_t=x^{(k)}_t]$ corresponding to the currently predicted end-state of each sample in the batch.
+Overall, this leads to a blue-noise like coverage of the distribution, as we visualize in 2D for the two-moons dataset in \Cref{fig:twomoons}.
 As we made no further assumptions on $z_k$, these mechanisms can be mixed as in \Cref{fig:overview}(c) to enable diverse generation across arbitrary numbers of batches.
 This makes it possible to generate large numbers of diverse images even when the VRAM for each batch is limited.
 Note that SPELL is a post-hoc method that does not require retraining and can be applied to any diffusion score, in RGB space or latent space, unguided or classifier-free guided. \Cref{app:implementation} provides pseudo code and further implementation details.

 \textbf{SPELL as a DPS guidance term}.
-We propose to derive SPELL as a guidance mechanism that can be tightly related to Doob's $h$-transform.
-By Bayes' rule
+We propose to derive SPELL as a guidance mechanism, by Bayes' rule